andrewrdavidson/PSQualityCheck/README.md

 It uses a combination of Pester tests, PSScriptAnalyzer and a set of standards to apply consistent quality checks on PowerShell scripts and modules.

-The standards are summarised here: [Quality Standards Summary](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Standards)
+The quality standards are summarised here: [Quality Standards Summary](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Standards)

 Release Guide and Future Plans are available here: [Release Guide and Future Plans](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Release-Guide-and-Future-Plans)